Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 Published November 27, 2019.
 This post may contain affiliate links.
 Please read my disclosure policy.

-This is how you use up all that leftover holiday ham and shredded cheese, you put it into a delicious easy to make omelette recipe.
+This is how you use all that leftover holiday ham and shredded cheese.
+You put it into a delicious, easy-to-make omelette recipe.

-I’ve spent a portion of my professional chef career making and serving up omelettes at brunches.
+I’ve spent a good part of my professional chef career making and serving omelettes at brunches.
 Everyone in the biz has worked this station before.
-While I was annoyed back then, I certainly learned this classic French technique to perfection, so now it’s your turn and you won’t believe just how easy it is.
+While I was annoyed back then, I certainly learned this classic French technique to perfection, so now it’s your turn, and you won’t believe just how easy it is.

-In a classic recipe, there is no need to add any milk or cream, it is plainly whisked eggs.
-With that being said, you can absolutely add some milk or cream if you’d like to enhance the flavor and to extend the amount of your recipe.
+In a classic recipe, there is no need to add any milk or cream.
+It is plainly whisked eggs.
+That said, you can absolutely add some milk or cream if you’d like to enhance the flavor and extend the amount of your recipe.